It takes a very particular kind of person to thrive at early-stage startups. Are you that person?

 What you might not get

 While it is possible to get these things at early-stage startups, they aren’t a guarantee.

 - Mentorship: Your team isn’t there to provide you management cover so you’ll need to learn to become self reliant.

-- Nature of learning: It’s going to be the most unstructured learning of your career.
+- Nature of learning: Working at a startup will be the most unstructured learning of your career.